krb5/krb5/doc/admin/realm_config.rst

 * How you will assign your hostnames to Kerberos realms.
 * Which ports your KDC and and kadmind services will use, if they will not be using the default ports.
-* How many slave KDCs you need and where they should be located.
+* How many replica KDCs you need and where they should be located.
-* The hostnames of your master and slave KDCs.
+* The hostnames of your master and replica KDCs.
-* How frequently you will propagate the database from the master KDC to the slave KDCs.
+* How frequently you will propagate the database from the master KDC to the replica KDCs.

 Realm name